 The freemium model offers a free download but includes additional premium features that users have to pay to access.
-This model works on the ability to attract free users, and entice them enough that they are willing to pay to enhance their experience.
-The advantage of this monetization method is users have the chance to try the app before they pay for anything, unlike the pay per download model.
+This model is centered around an app’s ability to attract free users and entice them enough to have them pay to enhance their experience.
+The advantage of this monetization method is users have the chance to try the app before they pay for anything—unlike the pay per download model.
 The disadvantage is it’s difficult to strike a balance between offering too many or too few free features.